-- There are 16 math items included in the early math segment. - One math item is presented per page in the student booklet. - Assessment items will be in the form of questions with a graphic or equation presented above three answer choices. - Numbers, symbols, or any part of the math equation is NOT read to the student. - Students will be read directions asking them to point to or choose the answer. - Answer choices will be arranged vertically beneath the question; Neither "None of the above" nor "All of the above" will be used as one of the answer choices.
+- There are 16 math items included in the early math segment. - One math item is presented per page in the student booklet. - Assessment items will be in the form of questions with a graphic or equation presented above three answer choices. - Numbers, symbols, or any part of the math equation is NOT read to the student. - Students will be read directions asking them to point to or say the answer. - Answer choices will be arranged vertically beneath the question; Neither "None of the above" nor "All of the above" will be used as one of the answer choices.
 NA (no answer) is an option on the Assessor Copy used by the Assessor when a student does not know the answer or does not want to select an answer. - o If the student does not provide an answer, the assessor is to circle NA (no answer) on the assessor sheet.
-As written on the assessor form: "If the student still does not know the answer or does want to select an answer, then select NA (no answer) and go to the next item." - Assessment items may not be worded in the negative ("Which of these is NOT ..."). - Math answer choice font is Arial, 46 point. - Spanish/English items are presented with Spanish text above English text and read to the student Spanish first if both languages are being read to the student.
+As written on the assessor "If the student still does not know the answer or does want to select an answer, then select NA (no answer) and go to the next item." - Assessment items may not be worded in the negative ("Which of these is NOT ..."). - Math answer choice font is Arial, 46 point. - Spanish/English items are presented with Spanish text above English text and read to the student in whichever language (Spanish or English) that the student indicated a preference for at the start of the assessment.